raandomdev/website/index.md

 ---
 layout: default
-title: Welcome
+title: r4ndondev
 ---

-# Hello World
+# Raandomsdevs Website

-Welcome to my GitHub Pages site using Jekyll!
+This site is the official website for all my projects.
+Current Projects:
+- Task-Recorder